Anskira/Sales-Insights-Report/README.md

 -  Markets: It stores information related to the market name and the zone in which their customers are located, markets_code is it's primary key
 -  Date: It stores information related to the dates on which the transactions happen

-After performing data modelling, I have established relations between the table and represented them in the start schema approach
+After performing data modelling, I have established relations between the table and represented them in the star schema approach

 ![Dataset Schema](Star_schema.png)